 In using itemized deductions it must be said that in claiming a tax deduction for an expense, you must not only establish the relation of the expense to the conduct of your café business.
 You must substantiate the expense by keeping adequate records and presenting documentary evidence like invoices and official receipts.
 This is to establish that your expenses were used for business rather than personal purpose.
 Otherwise, the tax deduction may be disallowed and you may be assessed additional taxes and penalties.

-To avoid this struggle in record-keeping and accounting for deductions, you may choose to avail of the optional standard deduction (OSD).
+To avoid this struggle in record-keeping and accounting for deductions, you may choose to avail of the optional standard deduction (OSD) as suggested by accounts from Archimedia Accounts.
 Only your sales records need to be kept, thus retaining the services of a bookkeeper or accountant will no longer be necessary.
 A bookkeeper or accountant is still needed to book your sales and expenses if you will opt to continue using the itemized deduction method.